 Adjacent to the C & D site is an approved burial site for asbestos waste.

 4.8 The Material Recovery Facility (MRF).

 The Material Recovery Facility went into operation in March, 2015.
-Its is operating under a contract with Herbert's Recycling Inc. and process in excess of 3600 tons of waste annually.
+Its operating under a contract with Herbert's Recycling Inc. and process in excess of 4300 tons of recyclables in 2019.